Bing Banff Boom

 looming over the town of Banff.

 When two plates rub against one another at a fault line they create block mountains.
 When they meet in a head on collision, they create fold mountains.
 As they collide, the edges of each tectonic plate crumple and buckle forcing the less dense crust to float on top of the denser mantle rocks.
 The material being forced upward forms hills, plateaus and, over time, mountains.
 This is the most common mountain building process on earth and is the process that built not only the Rocky Mountains but the Appalachians, Himalayas, Alps, Andes, and others.
-(There are some problematic issues concerning the Rockies – especially in the U.S. but I’ll delve into those at another time.)
+(There are some problematic issues concerning the Rockies – especially in the U S but that’s for a later discussion.)

 Everybody and everything likes being cool.
 When people get hot, they sweat to release heat and get cool.
 When dogs get hot, they pant (and slobber a bit).
 To cool itself, the Earth pushes its hot magma toward its surface.
 As it rises, gas in the magma forms bubbles that create intense pressure forcing the surface rock upward.
 If the source remains in place, eventually something’s got to give and the magma erupts as lava, ash, rock, and volcanic gases.
 When this material builds up around the volcanic vent, it creates a volcanic mountain.
 Japan’s Mount Fuji and Mauna Kea in Hawai’i are among our planet’s iconic volcanic mountains.